 While I am not that sophisticated on UHF reception.
 I am quite knowlegeable on AM radio recepiton.
 The Cleveland Plain Dealer recently used this web site as a source for an article on improving AM radio reception.
 I also have other radio pages which like this one are less sophisticated.
 The links are listed below.

-Return to the main AM radio reception page.
+Answers to questions on AM radio reception